MicrosoftDocs/Viva/Viva/solutions/yume.md

 1. For the **Connector name** field, enter **vsol-graph-analytics-connector**.
 1. Select **Import**.
 1. Select the *vsol-yume-connector.swagger.json* file and select **Open**.
 The **General** page that is displayed.
-1. Leave all the values as is and click **Security**.
+1. Leave all the values as is and select **Security**.
 The **Security** page is displayed.
 1. On the **Security** page, perform the following substeps:
-    1. For the **Client ID** field, enter the client ID (application ID) from the Azure AAD application registration process.
+    1. For the **Client ID** field, enter the client ID (application ID) from the Azure AD application registration process.
-    1. For the **Client secret** field, enter the client secret value from the Azure AAD application registration process.
+    1. For the **Client secret** field, enter the client secret value from the Azure AD application registration process.
     1. For the Resource URL field, enter **https://graph.microsoft.com**.
     1. For the Scope field, leave the populated value as is.
     1. Select **Create connector** at the top-right of the menu-items bar.